Max Minghella: Career

+2005–2009

-Minghella had an uncredited appearance as an extra in his father's film Cold Mountain.
-His first professional role was in Bee Season, playing the son of a dysfunctional Jewish American family.
+Minghella's first professional role was in Fox Searchlight's Bee Season, playing the son of a dysfunctional Jewish American family.
 The film was released in November 2005 to mostly mixed reviews and low box office, grossing only $1 million in its limited release.
 One critic who rated the film "7 out of 10" remarked that Minghella was "a talented young actor to watch, delivering a strong performance".

 Minghella's other November 2005 role was the political thriller Syriana, in which he played the son of George Clooney's CIA agent character.
 In 2006, he starred in the Daniel Clowes adaptation Art School Confidential, a comedy directed by Terry Zwigoff.
 He got the part after meeting Zwigoff when he visited the set of Bee Season.
-His film Elvis and Anabelle, a dark romantic drama in which he plays an undertaker's son, premiered at the South by Southwest film festival in 2007.
+He starred alongside Blake Lively in Elvis and Anabelle, a dark romantic drama in which he plays an undertaker's son.
+The film premiered at the South by Southwest film festival in 2007.
 He described it as "a really sweet film".
 He was to play Art Bechstein in the film version of writer Michael Chabon's novel The Mysteries of Pittsburgh, but dropped out of the project due to his university schedule.